bluesky-social/atproto-website/content/lexicons/atproto-com.md

 Parameters:

 - `did` Required string.
 The DID of the repo.
-- `type` Required string.
+- `collection` Required string.
 The NSID of the record type.
-- `tid` Required string.
+- `rkey` Required string.
 The TID of the record.
 - `validate` Optional boolean.
 Validate the record?
 Defaults to true.

 Input: